Loss of tree canopy and gardens

 What this means for Melbourne

-- A gradual but widespread loss of suburban tree cover
+- A gradual but widespread loss of suburban tree cover and garden space

 - Hotter, less shaded neighbourhoods

-- Reduced environmental and liveability outcomes
+- Reduced biodiversity, environmental resilience and liveability